-Even before the effective date of SB 494, hemp gummies3 and consumable base hemp oils could not be sold in a Retail Package Liquor Store because they are not items "commonly associated with the consumption of Alcoholic Beverages."4 Also, unlike vapor products, hemp gummies and consumable base hemp oils do not have a specific carve out under Ga.
+Even before the October 1, 2024 effective date of SB 494, hemp gummies and consumable base hemp oils could not be sold in a Retail Package Liquor Store because they are not items "commonly associated with the consumption of Alcoholic Beverages."
+Also, unlike vapor products, hemp gummies and consumable base hemp oils do not have a specific carve out under Ga.
 Comp.
 R. & Regs.
-R. 560-2-3-.045 that would legalize their sale in a Retail Package Liquor Store.
-The provisions of SB 494, which are effective as of October 1, 2024, do not change this result.
+R. 560-2-3-.04 that would legalize their sale in a Retail Package Liquor Store.
+The provisions of SB 494 did not change this result.